 Respond to your Fire Prevention Notice

-Each year the CFA declares the Fire Danger Period to restrict use of fire in the community.
+Each year, fire services declare the Fire Danger Period to restrict use of fire in the community.
 This is to help reduce and prevent the start and spread of fires.
 The CFA declares the Fire Danger Period at different times each year for each district or region.
 Hume City Council is in the Central Region.
 To find out when the Fire Danger Period has been declared go to the CFA website.

 What can I do throughout the fire danger period?